 Patent laws in India are represented by the Indian Patent Act, 1970, which manages the enrollment, renewal, exchange and security of patent rights in India.
 For a development to be patent-able, it must be novel, have a creative step and show industrial applicability.
 In this article, we will see patent enlistment strategy in India.

-strong>Searching for patent:
+- Searching for patent:

-Prior to registration of any intellectual property right like trademark registration or design registration or patent registration, it is advisable to conduct a search of the public database.
+Prior to registration of any intellectual property right like trademark registration or design registration or copyright registration, it is advisable to conduct a search of the public database.
 A patent search will help the Inventor or Patent Attorney determine the novelty of the patent and its obviousness.
 Also, a patent search will help discover inventions that are already registered, helping the inventor better draft the patent application or extend the scope of innovation to distinguish from existing inventions.

 Once a patent search is completed, the patent application must be drafted by the inventor or a patent attorney.
 The patent application must specification, a legal document with scientific information constituting patent rights.
 Specifications play a major role in the patent application process and must be drafted by an experienced patent attorney.
 The details of the invention must be clearly mentioned along with various features in the invention.